 Since we can’t know the travel plans of everyone around us in the Columbia area, it is even more important this summer to prevent mosquito bites.
 As the CDC stated in the link above, “The only way to prevent Chikungunya is to prevent mosquito bites.”
 This is true of any mosquito-borne disease, whether we are talking about Chikungunya or West Nile Virus.
 Since mosquitoes can also transmit heartworm to our pets, bite prevention is important for them also.

 We spend the most time outdoors during the summer in our back yards.
-Preventing mosquito bites in our yards can be managed by an effective barrier spray, like those offered by Mosquito Squad of Columbia.
-Our traditional barrier spray will eliminate both mosquitoes and ticks.
-Before spraying we will also share our experience in helping you make your yard unwelcome to mosquitoes and ticks by pointing out the places like leaf litter and other areas they like to live and hide.
+Preventing mosquito bites in our yards can be managed by an effective barrier treatment, like those offered by Mosquito Squad of Columbia.
+Our traditional barrier treatment will eliminate both mosquitoes and ticks.
+Before misting we will also share our experience in helping you make your yard unwelcome to mosquitoes and ticks by pointing out the places like leaf litter and other areas they like to live and hide.